-Our performance apparel and accessories cover the above-mentioned categories and are sold predominantly through the same marketing and distribution channels as our athletic footwear.
-Our apparel and accessories, similar to our footwear, are designed primarily for athletic use and also demonstrate our commitment to performance innovation and high-quality construction.
+Our footwear, apparel and accessories belong to the above-mentioned verticals and are sold through a diverse range of marketing and distribution channels such as sports specialty, general sporting goods, department stores and our own DTC channels.
+Our products are primarily designed for athletic use which demonstrates our commitment to performance innovation and high-quality construction.